ChukwudiDonald/research-folder/Contex Cipher/README.md

 ## The Core Idea

-Instead of encrypting ASCII codes directly, we first apply a **non-linear mapping** from letters to integers.
-After converting from characters to numeric codes, we feed the data into conventional ciphers (AES, RSA, Caesar, etc.).
-The result is ciphertext that—even before encryption—bears no statistical resemblance to typical English text.
+Instead of using ASCII's bijective character encoding, we first apply a non-injective (many-to-one) mapping from alphabetic characters to numeric representations, creating intentional overlaps in the coding space.
+This means the same numeric value can decode to different characters depending on its context or position.
+We then process these ambiguous numeric representations through conventional ciphers (AES, RSA, etc.).
+The result is ciphertext that - even before encryption - bears no statistical resemblance to natural language text, as it eliminates predictable character distributions and n-gram patterns.

 ### Custom Letter-to-Index Mapping